OldManUmby/DND.SRD.Wiki/pages/13.spellcasting/default.md

 **Duration:** Concentration, up to 10 minutes

-A storm cloud appears in the shape of a cylinder that is 10 feet tall with a 60-foot radius, centered on a point you can see 100 feet directly above you.
+A storm cloud appears in the shape of a cylinder that is 10 feet tall with a 60-foot radius, centered on a point you can see within range directly above you.
 The spell fails if you can’t see a point in the air where the storm cloud could appear (for example, if you are in a room that can’t accommodate the cloud).

-When you cast the spell, choose a point you can see within range.
+When you cast the spell, choose a point you can see under the cloud.
 A bolt of lightning flashes down from the cloud to that point.
 Each creature within 5 feet of that point must make a Dexterity saving throw.
 A creature takes 3d10 lightning damage on a failed save, or half as much damage on a successful one.
 On each of your turns until the spell ends, you can use your action to call down lightning in this way again, targeting the same point or a different one.

 If you are outdoors in stormy conditions when you cast this spell, the spell gives you control over the existing storm instead of creating a new one.
 Under such conditions, the spell’s damage increases by 1d10.